Empowering Multi-Turn Tool-Integrated Agentic Reasoning with Group Turn Policy Optimization: Background

 \paragraph{Preliminaries.} We define a language model parameterized by $\theta$ as a policy $\pi_\theta$.
 We denote $x$ as input to the model.
 The likelihood under $\pi_\theta$ to obtain a response $y$ from $x$ is: $\pi_\theta (y | x)=\prod_{t=1}^{|y|} \pi_\theta (y_t | x, y_{<t} )$ where $|y|$ is the number of tokens in $y$, $y_t$ denotes the $t$-th token in $y$, and $y_{<t}$ represents the part of $y$ before the $t$-th token.
 Typically, in reasoning tasks, a verifier $v$ is available to assess the accuracy of the generated answer, resulting in a reward $r$.
 A simple verifier provides binary rewards $ r \in \{0, 1 \}$ where $1$ is for an answer that exactly matches the ground truth, and $0$ otherwise.

 \paragraph{Tool-integrated reasoning (TIR).} TIR \citep{chen2023program, pmlr-v202-gao23f} enhances language models with external tools to improve reasoning capabilities.
-TIR naturally decomposes output $y$ as a sequence of $n$ ``turns'': $y=\{y_1,b_1,y_2,b_2,\cdots,y_n\}$ and each turn $y_j \ (j<n)$ can be represented by $y_j=\{t_j,c_j\}$, where $t_j$ is the natural language reasoning, $c_j$ as the tool invocation (e.g. via generating code), and $b_j$ as the feedback of tools execution.
+TIR naturally decomposes output $y$ as a sequence of $n$ ``turns'': $y=\{y_1,b_1,y_2,b_2,\cdots,y_n\}$ and each turn $y_j \ (j<n)$ can be represented by $y_j=\{t_j,c_j\}$, where $t_j$ is the natural language reasoning, $c_j$ as the tool invocation, and $b_j$ as the feedback of tools execution.
 The last turn $y_n$ will consist of natural language only: $y_n=t_n$, in which the final answer is extracted.

-\paragraph{Group Relative Policy Optimization (\grpo).} Early RL approaches for \llm{s} \citep{ouyang2022training} adopted Proximal Policy Optimization (PPO) \citep{schulman2017proximal} to optimize language models towards generating high-quality outputs.
-More recently, \citet{deepseek-math} proposed Group Relative Policy Optimization (\grpo) to scale RL training by removing the need to train and maintain a value model to estimate the rewards.
-Specifically, \grpo adopts group-based advantage estimation with the following objective \footnote{For notation, we simplify the details of data distributions under $\mathbb{E}$: ${ x \sim \mathcal{D},\, \{y_i\} \sim \pi_{\theta_\text{old}} }$ where $\mathcal{D}$ is the training dataset.
-Different from vanilla GRPO, we include several improvements DAPO~\cite{yu2025dapo} introduces in the objective.}:

-where $G$ is the number of responses generated from \llm for an input query $x$, $\varepsilon$ is a clipping range, and $w_{i,t}(\theta)$ is the importance ratio of the token $y_{i,t}$:
+\paragraph{Group Relative Policy Optimization (\grpo).} Recently, \citet{deepseek-math} proposed Group Relative Policy Optimization (\grpo) to scale RL training by removing the need to train and maintain a value model to estimate the rewards.
+Specifically, \grpo adopts group-based advantage estimation with the following objective \footnote{For notation, we simplify the details of data distributions under $\mathbb{E}$: ${ x \sim \mathcal{D},\, \{y_i\} \sim \pi_{\theta_\text{old}}}$ where $\mathcal{D}$ is the training dataset.
+Different from vanilla GRPO, we include several improvements DAPO~\cite{yu2025dapo} introduces in the objective.}: where $G$ is the number of responses generated from \llm for an input query $x$, $\varepsilon$ is a clipping range, and $w_{i,t}(\theta)$ is the importance ratio of the token $y_{i,t}$: Unlike PPO \citep{ouyang2022training}, $A_{i,t}$ in GRPO is measured as the group-based relative advantage: